nnsvs/nnsvs/docs/index.rst

 Tools
 -----

 Note that NNSVS was originally designed for research purposes.
-Please check out more user-friendly tools below if you are neither a researcher nor a sofware developer.
+Please check out more user-friendly tools below if you are neither a researcher nor a software developer.

 - `ENUNU <https://github.com/oatsu-gh/ENUNU>`_
 - `Simple-ENUNU <https://github.com/oatsu-gh/SimpleEnunu>`_